-The National Household Survey on Drug Abuse estimates that 6.2 million people in the US have experimented with crack at one point in their lifetimes.
-Of those, one million have done so in the past year.
-These are frightening statistics as crack is a devastating drug that can ravage all aspects of a person’s life.
+The National Household Survey on Drug Abuse estimates that up to 4.2 percent of teens and young adults 6.2 million people US have experimented with crack at one point in their lifetimes.
+These are frightening statistics because crack is a devastating drug that can ravage all aspects of a person’s life.1

 When an individual with a crack addiction attempts to stop using or is unable to find their next fix, their body will start experiencing withdrawal symptoms.
 These symptoms can be very intense, causing physical pain and discomfort in some individuals.

-How long these symptoms last depends a great deal on how long someone has been addicted to crack, as well as how pure the substance they have been smoking has been.
+How long these symptoms last will depend a great deal on how long someone has been addicted to crack, as well as how pure the substance they have been smoking has been.

 Someone going through physical withdrawals from crack may experience any of the following: